 - Current status

 To enable palm oil companies to meet their zero-deforestation commitments, Partnerships for Forests is supporting High Carbon Stock Approach members and partners in the development of a toolkit which integrates and expands on the High Carbon Stock, the High Conservation Value, and Free Prior Informed Consent approaches.

-The industry recognized the need to agree on a single HCS methodology, and in 2016 came together to work on converging the methodologies.
-Those involved in process also recognized the opportunity to bring together HCS, HCV and FPIC into a single toolkit thereby streamlining these three essential elements of sustainably and responsibly developing palm oil.
+The industry recognised the need to agree on a single HCS methodology, and in 2016 came together to work on converging the methodologies.
+Those involved in process also recognised the opportunity to bring together HCS, HCV and FPIC into a single toolkit thereby streamlining these three essential elements of sustainably and responsibly developing palm oil.

 Read more about the High Carbon Stock Approach here.